earth-metabolome-initiative/earth_metabolome_ontology/README.md

 ## Example of a knowledge graph using the EMI ontology
 A knowledge graph was generated based on the EMI ontology with the [pf1600 dataset](https://doi.org/10.5281/zenodo.10827917), Globi, TryDB and structure metadata dataset [sqlite](https://zenodo.org/records/12534675).
 It contains more than 400 million triples and is queryable with the SPARQL query editor available at [https://sib-swiss.github.io/sparql-editor/emi](https://sib-swiss.github.io/sparql-editor/emi).
 Alternativaly, one can use https://qlever.earthmetabolome.org/metrin-kg.
 The SPARQL endpoint for programatic access is https://qlever.earthmetabolome.org/api/metrin-kg.
 The RDF dump is available at https://zenodo.org/records/15689187.

-# Tutorial to generate RDF triples based on the EMI ontology
+# Generating RDF triples based on the EMI ontology for the pf1600 dataset

 **Summary**
 1. [Introduction](#introduction)